Game Changers Texfab Limited IPO Opens on October 28, 2025 - www.lokmattimes.com

 Game Changers Texfab Limited IPO Opens on October 28, 2025

-PNN Mumbai (Maharashtra) [India], October 25: Game Changers TexfabLimited, delivers innovative retail fashion and technical textile solutions through a ...
+Mumbai (Maharashtra) [India], October 25: Game Changers TexfabLimited, delivers innovative retail fashion and technical textile solutions through a tech-enabled, ...

 Mumbai (Maharashtra) [India], October 25: Game Changers TexfabLimited, delivers innovative retail fashion and technical textile solutions through a tech-enabled, customer-focused approach, proposes to open its Initial Public Offering on Tuesday, 28th October, 2025 and aiming to raise ₹ 54.84Crores, with shares to be listed on the BSE SME platform.